saviynt/saviynt-api-go-client/mtlsauthentication/docs/MTLSAuthenticationAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteKeyStoreAliasAliasRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteKeyStoreRequest struct via the builder pattern

 Name | Type | Description  | Notes